 We can improve in two ways – by doing less “bad” or by doing more “good”.
-Improving your marriage is the same, more good or less bad both result in an overall improvement.
+Improving your marriage is this way: more good and less bad both result in an overall improvement.

 Bad, hurtful, negative things do a great deal of harm.
-A single good event does not make up for a single bad event.
+A single good event doesn’t make up for a single bad event.
 John Gottman says his research indicates there must be at least five positive interactions for each negative interaction for a relationship to succeed.

 Imagine if you got things wrong in your job as often as you got them right – how long would you have the job?
 Getting it right 90% might be enough to keep your job, but would you expect a raise or a promotion?
 Why should we expect our marriages to be any different?

 - Bad life events affect how people feel longer than good life events.

 - Losing money causes more distress than gaining the same amount of money results in joy.